Magnetogenesis from early structure formation due to Yukawa forces: Generation of turbulence

 It is reasonable to assume that the dark sector $\{\psi,\phi \}$ is weakly coupled to the standard model via some higher-dimensional operators or small kinetic mixing, which is, in fact, necessary for the co-generation of the fermion asymmetry~\cite{Petraki:2013wwa,Zurek:2013wia}.
 This implies that during the halo collapse and emission of scalar particles, a small fraction of the halo energy is transmitted to the cosmic plasma.
-In scenario 1, where the halos finally form the dark matter, the energy transmitted to the plamsa is a fraction of the dark matter density, $\ep_1\rho_{DM}$, while in scenario 2 it is a faction of the radiation density, $\ep_2\rho_r$.
-This energy injection results in creation of a fireball at the site of each halo.
-As the fireballs expand, since the Reynolds numbers of the plasma are very high, a significant fraction of this inhomogeneously deposited energy will be converted into turbulence.
+In {\it scenario~1}, where the halos collapse to form the dark matter, the energy transferred to the plasma is a fraction of the dark matter density, $\ep_1\rho_{DM}$, while in {\it scenario~2} it is a faction of the radiation density, $\ep_2\rho_r$.
+This energy injection results in the creation of a fireball at the site of each halo.
+As the fireballs expand, since the Reynolds number of the plasma and the conductivity are very high, a significant fraction of this inhomogeneously deposited energy will be converted into MHD turbulence.
 We denote this fraction $f$.
-We thus parameterize the energy in turbulence as a fraction of the dark matter energy: $\rho_{\rm turb} = \epsilon_1f \, \rho_{\rm DM}=\ep \rho_{\rm DM}$ in scenario1, while $\rho_{\rm turb} = \epsilon_2f \, \rho_r=\ep \rho_r$ in scenario 2.
+For completeness, we also present estimates of the relevant Reynolds numbers in Appendix~\ref{a:Reynold}.
+We now parameterize the energy in turbulence as a fraction of the dark matter energy: $\rho_{\rm K} = \epsilon_1f \, \rho_{\rm DM}=\ep \rho_{\rm DM}$ in {\it scenario 1}, while $\rho_{\rm K} = \epsilon_2f \, \rho_r=\ep \rho_r$ in {\it scenario 2}.
+This is the only input of the dark sector physics really needed here to estimate the induced magnetic field, its amplitude and its spectrum: Early structure formation leads to turbulence in the cosmic plasma at some temperature $T_*$.

 As electrons and positrons are still relativistic at $T_*$, when turbulence is generated, we can assume the turbulence to develop within a Hubble time into Kolmogorov turbulence with a correlation scale of the order of the Hubble scale.